 From the peaks of the Great Smoky Mountains to the sparkling rivers and waterfalls that wind their way through woodlands and rolling hills, Tennessee is home to stunning natural scenery.
 There are plenty of exciting things to do in Tennessee any time of year, but fall is when nature really comes to life!

 Tennessee is a perfect southern destination for a weekend getaway or a wonderful addition to your fall road trip itinerary!
-Whether you are looking to take in the scenery on one of the many hiking trails or simply enjoy the views from your car on a breathtiking drive, there is an exciting fall adventure in Tennessee for everyone!
+Whether you are looking to take in scenery on one of the hiking trails or simply enjoy the views from your car on a breathtaking drive, there is an exciting fall adventure in Tennessee for everyone!

 Fall Creek Falls State Park

-The park features more than 50 miles of hiking trails that lead visitors through the lush woodland surroundings and past stunning waterfalls, gorges, and a beautiful lake.
-There are trails for every adventure level, from short hikes around the lake to more adventurous hikes that include crossing suspension bridges!
+The park features over 50 miles of hiking trails that lead visitors through the lush woodlands and past stunning waterfalls, gorges, and a beautiful lake.
+There are trails for every level, from short hikes around the lake to more adventurous hikes that include crossing suspension bridges!

 The park’s namesake, Fall Creek Falls, is the main attraction of the park.
 However, the park is also home to three other waterfalls, Piney Creek Falls, Cane Creek Falls, and the Cane Creek Cascades.
 Fall Creek Falls is a must-see stop on your Tennessee road trip itinerary!

 Towering at over 6,000 feet, Clingman’s Dome is the highest point in all of Tennessee!
-The observation tower at the top offers panoramic 360-degree views over the Great Smoky Mountains and is one of the best places to see fall foliage in Tennessee!
+The observation tower at the top offers panoramic 360-degree views over the Great Smoky Mountains.
+It is one of the best places to see fall foliage in Tennessee!

 Clingman’s Dome is located just an hour away from Gatlinburg and sits on the border of Tennessee and South Carolina.
 The mountaintop technically lies within both states, however, the highest point is in Tennessee!
 The trail to the dome intersects with the Appalachian Trail, the longest hiking trail in the world that stretches from Georgia to Maine, and marks the highest point along the way!

 It is a short but steep half-mile paved trail to reach the summit from the parking area.
 As you ascend, you will quickly gain elevation and realize that the view isn’t the only thing that is breathtaking!
 Once you reach the top, you will be rewarded with spectacular views over the colorful trees and mountaintops.
-With incredible views up to 100 miles on a clear day, it’s easy to see why Clingman’s Dome is one of the best places to experience fall in Tennessee!
+With incredible views up to 100 miles on a clear day, it’s easy to see why Clingman’s Dome is one of the best things to do in Tennessee in the fall!

-There is fun for all ages at Pigeon Forge, whether you are traveling with kids or just kids at heart!
-Surrounded by incredible views of the Great Smoky Mountains and boasting endless exciting things to do, it is one of the best places to go for fall in Tennessee!
+There are so many fun things to do in Pigeon Forge, whether you are traveling with kids or just kids at heart!
+Surrounded by incredible views of the Great Smoky Mountains and boasting endless exciting attractions, it is one of the best places to go for fall in Tennessee!